 - Preparing Your Living Space: Organize your home to be recovery-friendly, with mobility aids like crutches or walkers, cleared pathways to avoid trips, and pre-prepared meals.

-These preparations can greatly ease the recovery process and reduce the risk of complications after surgery.
+These preparations can greatly ease the revision knee replacement recovery process and reduce the risk of complications after surgery.

 Possible Risks and Complications